zio/zio/docs/datatypes/stream/zstream.md

 ### From Effect

-We can create a stream from an effect by using `ZStream.fromEffect` constructor.
+**ZStream.fromEffect** — We can create a stream from an effect by using `ZStream.fromEffect` constructor.
 For example, the following stream is a stream that reads a line from a user:

 ```scala mdoc:silent:nest
 val readline: ZStream[Console, IOException, String] =